roman-milk/roman-milk.github.io/the-perfect-game.md

+===

- ****** The Perfect Game ****** byTx_Tall_Tales© The game moved along smoothly, with few questions and no need to review the rules.
+The game moved along smoothly, with few questions and no need to review the rules.
 We'd already been around the whole group about 5 times, and we all got three Color cards pretty quick.
 Only a few of the 'penalties' were doled out, several drinking challenges (which made up almost a third of the early challenges) one declined penalty involving fingers and noses, a personal question ("When was the last time you peed your pants!") and a silly act, ("Bark like a dog.").
 The game wasn't taking long, with a large number of the Challenges being word types, and either answered or not in just a few seconds.

  On Denise's next turn, she went for an Impersonation and failed on Tom Selleck.
 Her penalty was the first that was moderately interesting: she had to spin the wheel to select a 'master'.
 She was a dog and the master had to scratch her belly.
 Her spin landed on Cheryl.
 She good-naturedly took up her role on the floor, and Cheryl kneeled down beside her and rubbed her belly.
 Denise was wearing a loose T-shirt, and as she started kicking her leg out like dog getting scratched Cheryl really got into her part.